Usando listas de acesso IP para limitar o acesso e proteger o WordPress

 A high-performance access list engine enables you to protect WordPress with a virtually unlimited number of IP addresses, networks, IP ranges, and their combinations

-An IP Access List (commonly referred to as ACL) enables you to restricts access to the WordPress admin dashboard, vital WordPress features, protect login and registration forms from unwanted computers and bots.
+An IP Access List (commonly referred to as ACL) enables you to restricts access to the WordPress admin dashboard, vital WordPress features, protect login and registration forms from accessing by unwanted computers and bots.

 WP Cerber supports two types of access lists: White IP Access List and Black IP Access List.
 Both access lists are manually managed by the website admin on the Access List settings page.
 Additionally, an IP address can be added to the access lists from the Activity page.
 The access lists can be easily exported to or imported from a file on the Tools admin page.